Terraform

 }

-If we then attempt to add resources that don’t contain all of those tags, Spacelift will block before applying the changes, and give us the chance to manually approve or deny the run:
+If we then attempt to add resources that don’t have that particular instance type, Spacelift will block before applying the changes and give us the chance to manually approve or deny the run:

 This allows you to build complex workflows where certain changes are completely blocked, while others are allowed as long as the changes are reviewed first.